 You're a woman, free to give and receive love, sex included.
 I'm a good guy who's gone too long without love and understanding, even though I've freely given both.

 You don't mind that I'm pale, though not quite with the defiant trendiness of a Goth, although my natural coloring might make me seem like I'm on a Goth waiting list.
-Any sun I get is incidental and unintended, but acquired color comes slightly easier and fades more slowly than it once did(another curse of not being 25 anymore?).
+Any sun I get is incidental and unintended, but acquired color comes slightly easier and fades more slowly than it once did(another curse or advantage of not being 25 anymore?).
 So, you're not too attached to tanning.
 Same with Christian fundamentalism, Country Music, rap, or football.
 That is, you're not attached to MY liking all those things .
 (I like sports, mainly baseball, but no longer very intensely.
 I just don't get too wrapped up in them.)

 VERY IMPORTANT: Don't be too attached to my answers to the often maddening questions here.
 Rather, consider the humor with which many are answered, as well the sometimes lengthy explanations I added: they're essential for a proper sense of things.
 (To put things in perspective, there were very few questions to which I attached an "I will accept only this answer"